-COMICS CENTER has moved – NEW LOCATIONS
+COMICS CENTER has moved – NEW LOCATION

 Also at Turun Sarjakuvakauppa (Turku Comicbook shop) has a comicbook shop here, with excellent stocks.